From boozy brunches to leisurely nightcaps, Toronto’s patios add ambiance to your cocktail, whatever the hour.

 Don’t let summer pass you by without experiencing a few of these hot spots, which offer an ideal way to make the most of a sultry summer day or night in the city.

 Soak up the sun and chill poolside at the Cabana Waterfront Patio.
 Offering some of the most Instagram-worthy views of the Toronto skyline, Cabana's expansive 50,000 sq ft patio features themed nights every day of the week.
 Grab a drink and watch the game on a 21 ft LED outdoor screen, order a poolside bottle service package, or just enjoy a casual cocktail by the water.

 Toronto's largest outdoor patio is the place to be this summer.
 A downtown parking-lot-turned-patio, RendezViews features colourful street art, picnic benches and plenty of happy Torontonians safely enjoying the warm weather.
 Enjoy ready-to-drink cocktails, beers and a rotating range of food like smash burgers, poutine and wings.

 Located on the Harbourfront right next to Sugar Beach, this chic restaurant offers an unparalleled view of Lake Ontario and Toronto Island.
-With lounge seating, fire pits and enough space for 170 people, Against the Grain’s patio is a great way to experience the waterfront without getting wet.
+With lounge seating, handcrafted cocktails, and special menus for kids and, yes, dogs, Irene’s patio is a great way to experience the waterfront with the whole fam.

 The Porch, atop the Rock'n' Horse Saloon in the heart of the Entertainment District, has a spectacular view of the city and a party vibe.
 Here, enormous margaritas come garnished with overturned Coronas, tacos and wings keep you from going hungry, and the CN Tower offers the perfect backdrop for your next Instagram photo.